thephpleague/tactician-bundle/README.md

 ### Symfony 3.3+
 As of Symfony version 3.3 all services registered in the DI container are marked private by default.
 For this bundle to work properly the registered handlers needs to be public.
 This can be achieved by setting the public attribute on the service to `true`.

-*Note:* This is a temporary solution until version 1.0 of the bundle is released.
-In this release it won't be necessary anymore to register the command handlers publicly.
+*Note:* This is a temporary solution for versions earlier than the 1.0 release candidates.
+If you've upgraded to 1.0 RC or higher, this is no longer necessary.

-The example of above becomes:

 ```yaml
 foo.user.register_user_handler: